-Compensation Cost.
-Compensation expense for the years ended December 31, 2020 and 2019 was \$0.4 million and \$0.3 million, respectively.
 These costs are recognized on a straight-line basis over the vesting period of the awards net of forfeitures and are included in selling, general and administrative expense on the consolidated statements of operations.

-As of December 31, 2020, there was approximately \$0.5 million of unrecognized compensation cost related to unvested stock options granted by the Company.
-This unrecognized compensation cost is expected to be recognized over a weighted-average period of 1.9 years.
+As of December 31, 2021, there was approximately \$1.5 million of unrecognized compensation cost related to unvested stock options granted by the Company, which is expected to be recognized over a weighted-average period of 2.1 years.
+As of such date, there was also \$0.5 million of unrecognized compensation cost related to unvested restricted and performance shares, which is expected to be recognized over a weighted-average period of 1.3 years.

-The Company estimated the fair value of each stock option award on the grant date using the Black-Scholes valuation model.
+The Company estimates the fair value of each stock option award on the grant date using the Black-Scholes valuation model.
 Option valuation models require the input of highly subjective assumptions, and changes in assumptions used can materially affect the fair value estimate.
 Option valuation weighted-average assumptions were as follows:

-For the year ended D ecember 31,
+Year Ended December 31,

-2020 2019
+2021 2020 2019

-Expected volatility 60.78 % 46.17 %
+Expected volatility 65.99 % 60.78 % 46.17 %

-Expected dividend yield - %
+Expected dividend yield - % - % - %

-Expected term (in years) 5.94 5.94
+Expected term (in years) 6.00 5.94 5.94

-Weighted average risk-free rate 0.41 % 1.87 %
+Weighted average risk-free rate 0.97 % 0.41 % 1.87 %